Sabin Merino: Deportivo

 Merino signed for Deportivo de La Coruña of Segunda División on 14 January 2020, agreeing to a two-and-a-half-year contract.
 He scored four times in his first four matches with the club, surpassing previous holder Bebeto who held the distinction since 1992; this feat earned him January's Segunda División Player of the Month award.

 Return to Leganés

 On 17 August 2020, after Dépors relegation, Merino returned to Leganés.
 On 31 January 2022, he left as a free agent.

 Zaragoza

 On 31 January 2022, Merino joined fellow second-tier side Real Zaragoza on a three-and-a-half-year deal.
 In July, he was loaned to Atlético San Luis of the Liga MX.

 On 25 July 2023, Merino went on loan to Racing de Ferrol for the upcoming season.
 In August of the following year, he terminated his contract with Zaragoza.

 Later career

 Merino moved to the Costa Rican Liga FPD in December 2024, on a deal at Deportivo Saprissa.
-The 33-year-old returned to both Spain and his region of birth in September 2025, joining Primera Federación club Barakaldo CF.
+The 33-year-old returned to both Spain and his region of birth in September 2025, joining Primera Federación club Barakaldo.